You can find useful information about staying safe in your home here.

 The fire service offers a free fire safety check and advice.
 To book your free check call 0800 169 1234.

 Regular Fire Risk Assessments are carried out in all Properties with Communal areas.
-Click on the attachment to see the Schedule of Risk Assessments and when they are undertaken.
+You can see the Schedule of Risk Assessments and when they are undertaken here

 Take Five is a national campaign that offers straightforward and impartial advice to help everyone protect themselves from preventable financial fraud.
 This includes email deception and phone-based scams as well as online fraud – particularly where criminals impersonate trusted organisations.
 Led by Financial Fraud Action UK (part of UK Finance) and backed by Her Majesty’s Government, advice has been provided on how to avoid various scams on the TAKE FIVE website.